Eco insulation - the Grand Designs guide to sustainable materials

 By Victoria Purcell |

-High energy prices mean that now is a good time to ensure your home has the highest level of thermal efficiency possible.
-Given the climate crisis, it also makes sense to opt for natural and eco-insulation products that have a lower environmental impact.
+High energy prices mean that now is a good time to ensure your home has the highest level of thermal efficiency possible and, given the climate crisis, it also makes sense to opt for eco-insulation products that have a lower environmental impact.

 Suppliers such as Back to Earth, Ecological Building Systems and the Green Building Store are valuable sources of information on eco-insulation products and processes, whether you’re renovating or embarking on a self-build project.